benrybin/revealjs/zcw_content/md/intro-to-python.md

 ## Expressions Are Allowed

-As an index you can use an expression that contains variables and operators.
+You can use an expression that contains variables and operators to describe the index.

 ```none
 >>> i = 0